Mel0Dramat1c/You-All-Start-In-A-Tavern/TESTING.md

 ## User Story Testing

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Testing user stories is actually quite simple, once you've already got the stories defined on your README.

-Most of your project's **features** should already align with the **user stories**, so this should as simple as creating a table with the user story, matching with the re-used screenshot from the respective feature.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 | User Story | Screenshot |
 | --- | --- |
 | As a new site user, I would like to easily create my own account, so that I can use the website.. | ![screenshot](documentation/features/register.png) |